 - An estimated delivery date for its final location

-Parcel transparency is important to consumers, with almost seven in 10 shoppers being less likely to shop with a retailer if their package was delayed without being informed.
-Use a self-serve portal, such as the one found in Shop App, that shows the location of their order at any time.
+Parcel transparency is important to consumers.
+Use a self-serve portal, such as the one found in the Shop app, that shows the location of their order at any time.
 It’s your WMS that will pull this data once an order has been marked as fulfilled in a distribution center.

 It’s inevitable that some products shipped from your warehouse will make their way back.
-Research puts the return rate for items bought online at 20%, trumping the 9% average for purchases made in-store.
+Research puts the return rate for items at 16%.
 Use warehouse management software to process returns, approve them for refunds, relabel inventory, and get them back on the shelf.

 The best part?
 Data from your WMS can be used to preempt returns from plaguing your warehouse.

 As Kurt Ellis, president of GLF E-Commerce Fulfillment, explains, “Data-driven insights from warehouse and inventory management software can also be used to identify customer behavior patterns and help make policy adjustments, like limiting the number of items a customer can buy in different sizes or colors to reduce the rate of returns, and help avoid the need to discount unwanted items.”